rel-2/rel2vpn/README.md

 ### Set one up with the app

-Open the desktop app on the machine that should be the exit, press **⋮ → ⚓ Anchor mode**, give it a name (for example *Home desktop*) and press **Become my Anchor**.
-The service enrols it with your account (a few seconds;
-the screen shows *Enrolling…*, then the state or the reason it failed).
-From then on the screen shows the public IP, the links to rel2 nodes, live connections and what the LAN guard refused, with **Turn off / Turn on** and **Remove from this machine**.
-The app's own **Connect** is disabled while the machine is an Anchor.
+The app's Home has a mode selector, like a router's: **🌐 Client** (connect this computer to routes) or **⚓ Anchor** (make it a custom exit).
+On the machine that should be the exit choose **Anchor**, give it a name (for example *Home desktop*) and press **Become my Anchor**.
+The service enrols it with your account (a few seconds; the screen shows *Enrolling…*, then the state or the reason it failed).
+From then on Home *is* the Anchor: its name, the public IP, how many entry nodes are linked, live connections and traffic — the route list and Connect are gone, and the tray says *Anchor mode*. **Details** (or **⋮ → ⚓ Anchor**) shows each link, what the LAN guard refused, and **Remove from this machine**.
+Choose **Client** to switch back (a confirmation screen, then the routes are back); the machine's own internet is unchanged in either mode.
+Each link shows *linked* when the Anchor talks to the entry node directly over UDP, or *linked · relay* when only the TLS fallback gets through — the relay works everywhere but is much slower; see Troubleshooting.

 ### Set one up with the CLI, no app